MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 - Ensure that strategies are in place to rollback changes to last known healthy state in case a newer version is not functioning correctly.

 - Implement chaos experiments to inject application faults into virtual machine components while observing the mitigation of faults.
-The following are examples of relevatn faults for virtual machines:
+The following are examples of relevant faults for virtual machines:
   - Shutdown VM instances
   - Process crashes
   - Expire certificates